vckyou/Reforestation/README.md

-## How come a man driving a train got struck by lightning?
-He was a good conductor.
+## I saw a documentary on TV last night about how they put ships together.
+It was rivetting.